patrickcjk/TOG/README.md

 # TOG : Tarkov Offsets Generator
 (Very) simple Escape From Tarkov offsets generator using Unispect and made with .NET 6.
+Just an old project I decided to publish here on GitHub, nothing special you are warned :)

 # How to compile
 Use Visual Studio 2022, select "Release" and compile.
 Compiled files goes in root `bin` directory.